View other WHU WoW WoD hunter guides. Updated for patch 6.0.2.

 - Cobra Shot as needed to regen focus

-BM has the most cooldown-heavy rotations of the hunter specs, with Bestial Wrath and Focus Fire popping up regularly to interrupt the already hectic shot priority.
+BM has the most cooldown-heavy rotations of the hunter specs, having more identity with Bestial Wrath and Focus Fire being spec exclusive.

 During Bestial Wrath your shots will cost half focus and most of the time you’ll be able to just spam Kill Command and Arcane Shot.
-Bestial Wrath is also a good time to burn A Murder of Crows, to get the focus discount on the expensive ability.
+Bestial Wrath should be lined up with Kill Command to be able to use two kill commands in one BW cycle.
+You should always try to delay FF during BW till you need focus back.

 When BM pops all of its cooldown at once, it has the largest burst dps of any hunter spec, allowing BM hunters to soar to the top of the charts at the beginning of the fight.
-There is endless discussion of the exact “right” order to hit every ability, but in general you want to burn your cooldowns, Readiness, and burn them again for a nice super long period of hasted Bestial Wrath / Stampede / crow frenzy.
+There is endless discussion of the exact “right” order to hit every ability, but in general you want to burn your cooldowns, make sure Kill Command is always being used off CD, and pooling enough focus to use Barrage every 20 seconds.
+A BM hunter shines once he or she learns how to pool the focus properly between KC, Barrage and other abilities.

 BM Hunter AoE Rotation